-I joined the Open University in 2010 as a member of the university’s international teacher education team.
-Since then, I have been working full-time in Bangladesh on the DfID–funded English in Action project.
-This large-scale project makes innovative use of mobile technologies as part of a blended open and distance programme to develop quality of English language teaching in thousands of primary an secondary schools throughout Bangladesh, particularly in rural and underprivileged communities.
-During my time in Bangladesh I have worked extensively on capacity building for the projects’ team of notational trainers/ teacher development coordinators and for the network of over a thousand school-based local teacher facilitators.
+Previously, within the remit of International Teacher Education for Development I worked full-time in Bangladesh, from 2010 to 2017, on the DfID–funded English in Action project.
+This large-scale project made innovative use of mobile technologies within a blended open and distance programme to develop the quality of English language teaching in thousands of primary an secondary schools throughout Bangladesh, particularly in rural and underprivileged communities.
+During my time in Bangladesh I worked extensively on capacity building for the projects’ team of teacher development coordinators and for the network of over a thousand school-based community-level teacher facilitators.

 Prior to working for the Open University I had spent more than 20 years in the field of international teacher education in project management, strategic and practitioner roles.
-I worked long-term on national education reform projects with education ministries in the Czech Republic and Afghanistan as well as several short-term engagements in China, Egypt, Iraq, Indonesia, Syria and Venezuela.
-My original professional roots in English language teaching covered almost ten years in secondary, tertiary and adult learning sectors in Japan, Lithuania and the UK.
+I worked long-term on national education reform projects with education ministries in the Czech Republic and Afghanistan as well as undertaking several short-term engagements in China, Egypt, Iraq, Indonesia, Syria and Venezuela.
+My original professional roots in English language teaching covered almost ten years in secondary, tertiary and adult learning sectors in Japan, Lithuania (during Soviet era) and the UK.

 Areas of professional interest